Shawn-gitman/Boar_Classification_Yolov5/README.md

 * Hyperparameter tuning reolves overfitting issues and increases MaP scores.
 * YOLOv5 has at least 32 hyperparameters which is used for model tuning.
 Slight mixtures in between hyperparameters can improve the model significantly.
-* Genetic Algorithm is used for searching hyperparameters and increasing model accuracy.
+* Genetic Algorithm is used for searching hyperparameters effectively and increasing model accuracy.

 ## ● Data Sampling

-*
+* Data Sampling minimizes dataset scale that follows class ratio.
+* Data sampling is used for Genetic Algorithm and it is cost and time effective way to find hyperparameters.

 ## ● How To Implement?